injamam00155/CSE303-sec-04-Group-03/README.md

         pip install -r requirements.txt

-8. Run the command(either one of them should work.
-If the first one does not work, try the second one):
+8. Run the Django deployment Server.
+    You may run the following commands in the terminal:

         python manage.py runserver

+    If the above one did not work, try this one:

         python3 manage.py runserver

 9. Open a browser and go to the url: http://127.0.0.1:8000/